Treatments and drugsBy Mayo Clinic staff

 - Injecting chemotherapy drugs into the liver.
 Chemoembolization is a type of chemotherapy treatment that supplies strong anti-cancer drugs directly to the liver.
 During the procedure, chemotherapy drugs are injected into the hepatic artery — the artery from which liver cancers derive their blood supply — and then the artery is blocked.
 This serves to cut blood flow to the cancer cells and to deliver chemotherapy drugs to the cancer cells.

 - Targeted drug therapy.
-Sorafenib (Nexavar) is a targeted drug designed to interfere with a tumor's ability to generate new blood vessels.
-Sorafenib has been shown to slow or stop advanced hepatocellular carcinoma from progressing for a few months longer than with no treatment.
-More studies are needed to understand how this and other targeted therapies may be used to control advanced liver cancer.
+Targeted drugs work by interfering with a tumor's ability to generate new blood vessels.
+They have been shown to slow or stop advanced hepatocellular carcinoma from progressing for a few months longer than with no treatment.
+More studies are needed to understand how targeted therapies, such as the drug sorafenib (Nexavar), may be used to control advanced liver cancer.